Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 - A minimum capital of USD 500,000 for offshore entities and VUV 200m (≈USD 1.8m) for local entities.

-- A maximum risk limit on the issuance of loans for a single customer or related clients group, of 25% in relation to exposures to non-banking and non-government counterparties.
+- A maximum risk limit of 25% on the issuance of loans for a single customer or related clients group, in relation to exposures to non-banking and non-government counter-parties.

-- Authorization of the Reserve Bank for holdings of more than 25% of its capital in non-financial companies, amounts exceeding that limit are deducted from the capital of a bank.
+- Authorization of the Reserve Bank for holdings of more than 25% of its capital in non-financial companies; amounts exceeding that limit are deducted from the capital of a bank.
 The establishment of a subsidiary requires the authorization of the Reserve Bank, either in Vanuatu or abroad.